Emotional and Mental

 Consistent repetition over time helps build habits.

-“The new habit becomes ingrained into our daily behavior if we can stick with it,” Hurst said.
+“The new habit becomes ingrained into our daily behavior if we can stick with it,” Dechant said.

 Starting something new is exciting, but newness wears off, especially if what we’re doing becomes mundane or we’re not seeing results.
 If this happens, be patient and go back to your “why.”